SheathedBlade/quartz/content/Characters/Amara Illustros.md

 *My only regret is that you have chosen to shoulder my legacy as your burden.
 But, if you would consider all that I have done, for you or otherwise, sins, then I'll gladly be a sinner."*

-Amara Illustros, previously Sister Amara Illustros, is an exiled traveling **beacon** of the [[The Luxori Covenant|Luxori Covenant]], the prominent religious group of the [[Luxor Citadel]].
+Amara Illustros, previously Sister Amara Illustros, is an exiled traveling **beacon** of the [[Factions of Luciradis#Luxori Covenant|Luxori Covenant]], the prominent religious group of the [[Luxor Citadel]].
 The nature of how she was exiled, however, is unbeknownst to us, as the Covenant refused to comment further on this topic.
 Thus, out of respect, only those of us in the know are aware of her existence and subsequent status of the Covenant.

 The **Illustros** are a distinguished family within the Luxor Citadel, holding a high position within the ruling government, **particularly with affairs concerning Luxor's military strength**.
 It was to her father's disappointment when Amara cut all ties with her family after being exiled from the Luxori Covenant.